nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:
 * `import url/https://nusmods.com/timetable/sem-1/share?CS2100=TUT:01,LAB:11,LEC:1&CS2101=&CS2103T=LEC:G16&CS2105=TUT:14,LEC:1&EC1301=TUT:S28,LEC:1&IS1103=` will

-### Listing lessons and assignments : `list`
+### Listing assignments : `list`

 Format: `list [NUMBER]`

-- Shows a list of lessons and assignments in your schedule within next `NUMBER` weeks, starting from the current date.
+- Shows a list of assignments in your schedule within next `NUMBER` days, starting from the current date (and current time).
+- A day represents 24 hours.
-- `list` command without `NUMBER` displays your entire list of lessons and assignments stored in ProductiveNUS.
+- `list` without `NUMBER` displays your entire list of assignments stored in ProductiveNUS.

 Examples:
-- `list 2` displays your lessons and assignments within the next 2 weeks (starting from the current date).
+- `list 2` list all your assignments 48 hours (2 days) from the current date (and current time).
-- `list 3` displays all your lessons and assignments within the next 3 weeks (starting from the current date).
+- `list 3` list all your assignments 72 hours (3 days) from the current date (and current time).
-- `list ` displays all your lessons and assignments.
+- `list ` displays all your assignments.

+### Finding assignments : `find`

+Format: `find PREFIX/ KEYWORD [MORE KEYWORDS]`

+Parameters are:
+n/ NAME_OF_ASSIGNMENT [MORE NAME_OF_ASSIGNMENTS] to find by name of assignment. d/ DATE_OR_TIME_OF_ASSIGNMENT [MORE DATE_OR_TIME_OF_ASSIGNMENT] to find by the deadline (date or time) of assignment. mod/ MODULE_CODE [MORE MODULE_CODE] to find by module code. priority/ PRIORITY_OF_ASSIGNMENT [MORE PRIORITY_OF_ASSIGNMENT] to find by priority of assignment.

+- Finds assignments in your schedule by name, module code, deadline (date or time) or priority.
+- DATE_OR_TIME_OF_ASSIGNMENT is in the format dd-MM-yyyy or HHmm to enable searching by time and date of assignment separately.
+- Only one field can be searched at a time.
+- You can find assignments with multiple keywords of the same field.

+Examples:
+- `find n/Assignment Homework Lab` Finds all your assignments with names that has Assignment, Homework or Lab.
+- `find mod/CS2100` Finds all your assignments from the module CS2100.
+- `find d/1200 24-10-2020` Finds all your assignments with due date of 24-10-2020 or with due time 1200.
+- `find priority/HIGH` Finds all assignments with high priority.

 ### Setting reminders for assignments : `remind`
 Tags the specified assignment to receive reminders which will be displayed in `Your Reminders` section.